Check-In: 8:30 a.m. - 9:00 a.m.

-Breastfeeding Basics provides didactic and hands on learning opportunities regarding normal breastfeeding and common challenges with the breastfeeding dyad; utilizing evidenced based practices that promote successful breastfeeding and client centered services when communicating with breastfeeding families.
+Breastfeeding Basics two-day training provides didactic and hands on learning opportunities regarding normal breastfeeding and common challenges with the breastfeeding dyad; utilizing evidenced-based practices that promote successful breastfeeding and client centered services when communicating with breastfeeding families.
 Application of knowledge learned will be used during the small group activities and case studies regarding common breastfeeding challenges.

 This training is consistent with Accreditation Criteria/Management Evaluation (ACME) criteria.